Current inventory

 By the end of 2016 (calculation basis), around 15,000 tonnes of heavy metal (uranium and plutonium) had arisen in Germany in the form of spent fuel elements from power reactors.
 This includes fuel elements from nuclear power plants that are still in operation and from those that have been shut down and partly decommissioned.
 The Federal Republic of Germany sent around 6,500 tonnes of this waste to France and the United Kingdom for processing.

 In addition, research and demonstration reactors have given rise to around 190 tonnes of spent fuel elements that have predominantly been sent for reprocessing.
 The materials that were suitable for continued use after processing were used for new fuel rods.
-The radioactive waste that arose during the production of the “mixed oxide fuel elements” from reprocessing has been returned to Germany or will yet be returned.
+The radioactive waste that arose during the production of the “mixed oxide fuel elements” from reprocessing has been returned to Germany or will be returned.

 In Germany, special containers have been developed, tested and approved for the different types of waste.
-The high-level radioactive materials, which are also highly heat-generating, can be transported and held in interim storage in Castor containers.
+The high-level radioactive materials, which are also highly heat-generating, can be transported and held in storage in Castor containers.
 Other containers are used for less-radioactive waste with negligible heat generation.

 Prediction